 - 9 cm High density foam base (pretty standard, it’s a good quality high density foam)

-I think the ErgoFlex mattress keep you cool with the breathable tencel cover, the open cell structure of the memory foam, and the airflow channels in the middle of the mattress.
+I think the ErgoFlex mattress keeps you cool with the breathable tencel cover, the open cell structure of the memory foam, and the airflow channels in the middle of the mattress.
 This is really important for the warm Australian climate and also because high density memory foam can otherwise trap a lot of heat, leaving you feeling sweaty and uncomfortable at night.
 ErgoFlex have put a lot of thought into carefully designing their mattress to work hard for you.

 ErgoFlex use high density foams similar to those you’ll find in mattresses designed to feel like Tempur (the most famous memory foam brand of all, and four times the price).
 This will give you a true memory foam feel when you lie on your ErgoFlex: you’ll get that contouring memory foam is famous for, and individually targeted pressure relief.
 The higher density of the foam also means your mattress will outlast other mattresses that use lower density foams so your ErgoFlex mattress is a great investment.